callumflack/callum-flack-design/content/posts/2018-02-09-designers-should-code.comp.md

 ## But wait, it’s pretty hard

-Doing both UI design and development is hard.
+There's no doubt that doing both UI design and development is hard.
 Progress in design tools and modern frontend development is rapid and ceaseless, which is both a help and a hindrance.
-[Fatigue ensues](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).
+Developers simulate computers in their minds.
+It's taxing to take a client call about strategy when you're in the middle of some [javascript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).

 But if it’s an all-you-can eat buffet, do you dig in all night?
 You can’t master everything, and you shouldn’t try to.
-You can, however, embrace the [VUCA](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity), go taste-testing and make informed decisions.
+You can, however, **embrace the [VUCA](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity)**, go taste-testing and make informed decisions.
 In this situation, I’d prefer the problem of abundance over that of scarcity.
 The trick is to reframe the problem as [not one of input, but of throughput](https://www.ribbonfarm.com/2008/09/11/how-to-measure-information-work/).
 Jump in.
 See what sticks.

 > The trick, William Potter, is not minding that it hurts.” _Peter O'Toole as Lawrence of Arabia_